-My experience with retail developed during a past relationship with an architect/urban planner/developer who created a shopping destination area in an urban village on the west coast.
-After studying and working with famed urban planner, and author of The Pattern Language, Christopher Alexander, he (my past relationship friend) and a partner designed and developed a street that consisted of a collection of unique stores, businesses and restaurants, surrounded by housing and artists lofts.
-There was a synergy that created a unique energy making the area self-sustaining, approachable and very desirable.
-This relationship taught me a lot about not only what a successful and creative business needed, but also where a successful and creative business should be located.
+My experience with retail developed during a working relationship with an architect/urban planner/developer who created a shopping destination area in an urban village on the west coast.
+My planner friend designed and developed a street that consisted of a collection of unique stores, businesses and restaurants, surrounded by housing and artists lofts.
+There was a synergy that made the area self-sustaining, approachable and very desirable.
+This relationship taught me a lot about not only what a successful and creative business needs, but also where a successful and creative business should be located.

-I was also a working artist (painter) and teacher (art) and mother (divorced) of a teenage son, however my earliest design experience started as the daughter of a chemist who worked for a textile firm in New York City.
+As a working artist (painter), teacher (art) and mother of a teenage son I was often pulled in many directions – mastering the skill of multi-tasking and making fast, often last minute, economical decisions.
+I consider this early training for a business owner.
+But my my earliest design experience started as the daughter of a chemist who worked for a textile firm in New York City.
 Our dad would bring home sheets and towels that looked a lot like this:

-These were some of the most memorable moments of my childhood – as it relates to my relationship with my dad anyway.
+These were some of the most influential memories of my childhood – as they relate to design.

-So when I moved to Providence, RI to open a store, I really had my dad in mind (my dad was born, raised and educated in Providence) but I also had in mind the idea of working with local talent to create and market unique and locally made products.
+When I moved to Providence, RI to open a store, I had my dad and his work in the textile industry in mind – but I also had in mind the idea of working with local talent to create and market unique and locally made products.
 And that’s exactly what happened.

 With the wealth of talented artists coming out of the RISD textile department, I was flooded with inspired artists and inspired by the creative talent at my doorstep.